TheElectronWill/night-config/README.md

 ```

-# Project management
+# Project building
-NightConfig is managed with gradle.
-It is divided in several modules, the "core" module plus one module per supported format of configuration.
+NightConfig is built with Gradle.
+The project is divided in several modules, the "core" module plus one module per supported configuration format.

-The project is available on [jitpack](https://jitpack.io/#TheElectronWill/Night-Config).
+The releases are available on [Maven Central](https://search.maven.org/beta/search?q=com.electronwill.night-config) and [JitPack](https://jitpack.io/#TheElectronWill/Night-Config).

+# Repo branches
 The repository has several branches:
 - Branches of old unmaintened versions:
 [stable-1.x](https://github.com/TheElectronWill/Night-Config/tree/stable-1.x),